-As the year begins to wind down and high school graduation starts to appear within your vision, it’s easy to lose sight of the college admissions process within all of the excitement of what’s ahead.
+It can be easy to lose sight of the college admissions process with all of the anticipation of what’s ahead.
 That is completely understandable; there is a lot going on – and a lot to be excited about!

 Start Making College Decisions

 You can’t make your final college decisions until all of your admissions responses have arrived from colleges, but you can start mapping out the different scenarios

 so that you’re prepared for whatever decisions may arrive.